dhoer/chef-selenium/README.md

 etc...) and must be installed and configured outside this cookbook.
 - Windows nodes require an account (e.g., username/password/domain) for auto-logon.
 Note that the password is stored unencrypted under windows registry: `HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Windows NT\CurrentVersion\Winlogon`.
+- Windows nodes (with the exception of HtmlUnitDriver) must run in the foreground and that requires a username and password for auto-logon.
+Note that the password is stored unencrypted under windows registry:
+`HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Windows NT\CurrentVersion\Winlogon`.

 ### Example